lucprincen/lucidian-tides/Sessions/5 - Session 5.md

 We make short work of the ogre.
 Kirour the dwarf attacks Rayna.

 Mr Ribbons rules the Undercellar.
-Sanctioned by The Golden Chain, Vidorant himself.
+All but sanctioned by The Golden Chain, Vidorant himself.
 Work with the crew of The Sea Ghost, supposed to deliver cargo to them through the smuggling route.
 Sent a sloop to platform up the tunnel.

 150gp per bale of silk, 3 bales
 50gp per barrel, 8 barrels